The Lion King (NES)

 Pause the game and press B, A, Right, Down to skip to the next stage.

 Set the Skill level in the Options menu to Cub.
 Start a new game, complete The Pridelands, then collect one bonus bug in The Mane Event and complete the stage with exactly 2 lives left.
 Pause the Timon and Pumbaa's Bug Patrol game and press B, A, Right, Down.
 If done correctly, the game will automatically unpause.
-Exit the game through any means possible, then lose all your lives in the Elephant Graveyard stage and select "No" on the Continue screen.
+Exit the game, then lose all your lives in the Elephant Graveyard stage and select "No" on the Continue screen.
 Starting a new game from here will make you invulnerable.

 Enable the invincibility cheat, but don't start a new game.
 On the Options menu, select any option except "Exit", hold either Up or Left (or both), and press A. The Skill level setting will change to "Boy Love".